 Common questions

 Cheddar cheese does not melt in the same way as Velveeta.
-I would not recommend replacing cheddar cheese for Velveeta.
+I would not recommend replacing cheddar cheese with Velveeta.

 Yes, you can leave the onions out of the recipe if you do not like them.